Branded artwork

 The following points summarize the bank's Community Reinvestment Act (CRA) performance:

-- The loan-to-deposit ratio is reasonable given the institution's size, financial condition, and assessment area credit needs.
+• The loan-to-deposit ratio is reasonable given the institution's size, financial condition, and assessment area credit needs.

-- The distribution of borrowers reflects reasonable penetration among businesses and farms of different sizes and individuals of different income levels.
+• The distribution of borrowers reflects reasonable penetration among businesses and farms of different sizes and individuals of different income levels.

 Description of Institution

-The bank's business focus is divided between commercial, agricultural, home mortgage, and consumer lending.
-Farmers State Bank of Underwood offers additional credit avenues via its participation in government sponsored loan programs through the Farm Service Agency.
-The bank also maintains several referral arrangements for assisting customers in obtaining home mortgage loans on the secondary market.
-Farmers State Bank of Underwood also offers basic deposit services including checking and savings accounts and certificates of deposit.
-Alternative banking services include telebanking, internet and mobile banking, mobile check deposit, and electronic bill pay.
+Farmers State Bank of Underwood offers traditional loan products including home mortgage, commercial, consumer, and agricultural loans.
+The bank’s business focus continues to be divided amongst commercial, home mortgage, and agricultural lending.
+Farmers State Bank of Underwood also participates in government-sponsored loan programs through entities including the Small Business Administration (SBA) and the Farm Service Agency.
+Notably, the bank participated in the SBA-administered Paycheck Protection Program and originated 263 loans totaling $5,844,624 between April 2020 and May 2021.
+This program assisted small business and farm operators struggling with the impact of the COVID-19 pandemic.
+The bank also maintains referral arrangements to assist customers in obtaining home mortgage loans on the secondary market.
+Farmers State Bank of Underwood provides a line of standard deposit products as well, including checking and savings accounts and certificates of deposit.
+In addition to traditional banking services, the institution offers online and mobile banking, mobile check deposit, electronic bill payment, and electronic periodic statements.

 Description of Assessment Area